 - Contact Us

 The National Institute of Neurological Disorders and Stroke is committed to gene discovery, as a strategy for identifying the genetic causes and correlates of nervous system disorders.
-The NINDS Human Genetics DNA and Cell Line Repository banks samples from subjects with cerebrovascular disease, epilepsy, motor neuron disease, Parkinsonism and Tourette Syndrome, as well as controls.
+The NINDS Human Genetics DNA and Cell Line Repository banks samples from subjects with cerebrovascular disease, dystonia, epilepsy, frontotemporal degeneration, Huntington's disease, motor neuron disease, Parkinsonism and Tourette Syndrome, as well as population controls.

 Publications utilizing samples from the Coriell Biorepositories are a valuable resource for researchers worldwide and a key metric for the private and government sponsors of the Institute’s collections.
 Please respond to the one-page Coriell Biorepositories Publication Survey 2016.

 Your time and support in this endeavor is greatly appreciated.

 A study published in the journal of Parkinsonism and Related Disorders used Genome-Wide Complex Trait Analysis (GCTA) to estimate the heritable component of Multiple System Atrophy (MSA) due to common coding variability in imputed genotype data of 907 MSA cases and 3866 population-matched controls.read more